-They came in two sizes; both were tiny, small ($100) and smaller ($75).
+They came in two sizes; both were tiny, small ($100 or $2,165 today) and smaller ($75 or $1,622 today).
 The kits contained pre-cut lumber, windows, a door, a chimney and a flexible room partition offering a modicum of privacy.
 The 12-by-16 foot (192 sq ft) model was for those with families of three or fewer; the 16-by-20 foot (320 sq ft) version was for everyone else.

 More than 5,200 of these cottages were built in the month following October 18, 1871.
 They didn't last long, as people moved on to more permanent housing.

 This one is located at 216 W Menomonee Street, in the Old Town neighborhood of Chicago.

 - Year Built: 1872 (estimated)

 - Estimate Value: $687,250 (2016 Cook County Assessor's Office)

 - 780 sq ft house, including a basement (140 sq ft total add-ons to the front & rear)